Shashwat-06/InkPora/README.md

-this is a fullstack ecommerce project
+this is a fullstack ecommerce project.